VOIP Hardware – Kiwi VoIP

 VoIP Service Providers

 Kiwi VoIP can get you up and running with a complete voice over IP solutions – whether you are a residential users, a home business, or looking for a solution for your company.
-We have prepaid and post-paid plans selected from the best Australian VoIP providers.
+We have prepaid and post-paid plans selected from the best NZ VoIP providers including our own.
 Our plans cover most people’s needs, whether you want an incoming phone number (potentially on the other side of the country), cheap untimed calls, or ultra-low per-minute rates – we cover them all.
 Kiwi VoIP is a broker for the best VoIP providers around, giving you the ability to choose what’s best for you out of a range of reliable services.

 On this page you will find a selection of the services we can set up with you.
 There is no charge to consult us and have us set up one of these services for you.
 We act as a reseller for the providers, and charge exactly the same rates as if you were to go to the providers directly.
 We do however ensure you get the best service for your needs as we resell for a number of providers and can find a service to match your needs.
 This service is provided at no charge.
 To let us know what your needs are, email us with your questions.
 Tell us where you are located, whether you are a home user or business user, and what you think you may be looking for.
 If you are able to, give us a summary of your current calling patterns.
 Alternatively, have a look at the comparison table showing the various plans on offer.